nils-degroot/functie/lib/module.md

 # Module Functie

-A more typesafe functional library for kotlin programming.
+A library for more functional and safe programming and in kotlin.